 "Welcome back, Master Spiro."

 Jon Spiro barely spared his secretary a glance.
 "Get me a cup of coffee," he snapped.
 "I want it in my room in the next five minutes, and it had better be hot enough to sue over."

 Spiro settled himself into a computer chair in front of his work desk.
 He leaned back, savoring the familiar smell of his old office and a cup of his favorite coffee steaming in front of him.

 Four years.
 It had taken four and a half long, bitter years, but all those expensive lawyers, bribes to judges, and well-placed threats had at last paid off.
 Needless to say, private detectives and intelligence agencies around the world were spitting fire now that the infamous Jon Spiro was getting off with little more than a slap on the wrist yet again.

 Spiro should have been in an ecstasy of triumph.
 This was yet another victory over the pompous, underpaid idiots in law enforcement.
 However, as he leaned forward to stare into the black depths of his coffee, the bitter taste that had lingered in his mouth these past years burned like acid, a pungent slime that coated his tongue and hung in his esophagus like the parasitic feelers of a virus.

 Spiro suddenly let loose a furious roar, and he backhanded his coffee off the desk.
 The cup bounced once against the thick carpet, then rolled to a stop by a tall standing lamp beside a dining table in the kitchen area, leaving a dark trail in the white fibers.
 Spiro pressed his fingers to either side of his head, digging his nails into his scalp.

 How? he seethed.
 How did he do it?
-I had everything perfectly under control.
+It was impossible—I had everything perfectly under control!